ir-anthology/ir-anthology-data/README.md

 This will check for any new/changed entries in the dblp.

 To add these new/changed entries to the ir-anthology.bib run `./ir-anthology-data dblp upgrade`.
 This may take a very long time if you specified new search criteria.

+## Manually adding meta data
+If the data is available in the primary sources (i.e. dblp XML dump), please consider modifying the `criteria.bib` accordingly.
+To manually add 3rd party meta data to the IR Anthology, refer to the instructions for [creating custom bib entries](./doc/custom-bib-files.md).